 The following research areas will be given priority:

-- Chronic diseases, including nutrition related conditions such as diabetes, hypertension, high cholesterol, and obesity;
+- Chronic diseases, including nutrition-related conditions such as diabetes, hypertension, high cholesterol, and obesity.

-- Infectious diseases, including HIV/AIDS, tuberculosis, hepatitis, and sexually transmitted infections (STIs);
+- Infectious diseases, including HIV/AIDS, tuberculosis, hepatitis, and sexually transmitted infections (STIs).

-- Access to health care, including best practices for health prevention and promotion; strategies for expanding health insurance; legal aspect of access to health care; and the use of medical technology to reduce health disparities and web-based health information technologies.*High value will be given to proposals concerning immigration and/or the healthcare reform.
+- Access to health care, including best practices for health prevention and promotion; strategies for expanding health insurance; legal aspects of access to health care; and the use of technology to reduce health disparities and health information technologies.

 - Health of returnees or people in transit, including offers or barriers of public and private health systems, patterns of search and demand for care and its relation to the social integration of mobile persons; and chronic, infectious, or emerging diseases related to return migration.

 - The health of migrant minors, including minors migrating and/or crossing the border unaccompanied, living in the U.S. or returning to their countries of origin.